 Types of Breast Reconstruction

-Roswell Park offers both immediate, at the time of your mastectomy, and delayed reconstruction, performed months or even years after breast cancer surgery.
+Roswell Park offers both single-stage immediate breast reconstruction, at the time of your mastectomy, and delayed reconstruction also known as two-stage breast reconstruction surgery, performed months or even years after breast cancer surgery.

 Our surgeons typically use one of these approaches to reconstruct a breast:

-- Your own tissue (known as flaps) that use skin, fat and muscle tissue from other body areas such as the abdomen, thighs or buttocks.
+- Autologous or flap reconstruction uses skin, fat and muscle tissue from other body areas such as the abdomen, thighs or buttocks.